Kansu Braves: Transfer to Beijing

 Following the killing of two German missionaries in Shandong in November 1897, foreign powers engaged in a "scramble for concessions" that threatened to split China into several spheres of influence.
 To protect the imperial capital against possible attacks, Cixi had the Gansu Army transferred to Beijing in the summer of 1898.
 She admired the Gansu Army because Ronglu, who was in her favor, had a close relation with its commander Dong Fuxiang.
 On their way to Beijing, Dong's troops attacked Christian churches in Baoding.
 After the failure of the Hundred Days' Reform (11 June – 21 September 1898) sponsored by the Guangxu Emperor, Cixi named Ronglu Minister of War and highest official in the Grand Council, and put him in charge of reforming the metropolitan armies.
 Ronglu made Dong's militia the "Rear Division" of a new corps called the "Wuwei Corps".
 Dong Fuxiang was the only commander of the five divisions who did not hide his hostility toward foreigners.

 Beijing residents and foreigners alike feared the turbulent Muslim troops.
 It was said "the troops are to act tomorrow when all foreigners in Peking are to be wiped out and the golden age return for China." during 23 October 1898.
 Some Westerners described the Gansu Braves as the "10,000 Islamic rabble","a disorderly rabble of about 10,000 men, most of whom were Mohammedans", or Kansu Irregulars, others as "ten thousand Mohammedan cutthroats feared by even the Chinese".
 In late September and early October 1898, several minor clashes between the Gansu troops and foreigners heightened tensions in the capital.
 Soldiers from the United States Marine Corps were among the new guards called from Tianjin to protect the Beijing Legation Quarter from possible assaults.
 By late October, rumors were circulating that the Gansu Army was preparing to kill all foreigners in Beijing.
 Responding to an ultimatum by the foreign ministers, Cixi had the Gansu troops transferred to the "Southern Park" (Nanyuan 南苑), which was also known as the "Hunting Park" because emperors of the Ming and Qing dynasties had used it for large-scale hunts and military drills.
 By the 1880s, this large expanse of land south of Beijing – it was several times larger than the walled city – had been partly converted into farmland, but it was conveniently located near the railroad that connected Beijing to Tianjin.
 The Kansu braves were involved in a scuffle at a theatre.
-At the section of railroad at Fungtai, two British engineers were almost beaten to death by the Muslim Kansu troops, and foreign ministers asked that they be pulled back since they were threatening the safety of foreigners.
+At the section of railroad at Fengtai, two British engineers were almost beaten to death by the Muslim Kansu troops, and foreign ministers asked that they be pulled back since they were threatening the safety of foreigners.